Frequently asked questions

 A.) No, for the safety of our family and our dogs, and since we raise our dogs in our home, we are no longer allowing anyone to visit our home.
 No exceptions!
-We did allow this at one time but breeders homes have been broken into and puppies stolen, along with the home owners being beat up or worse.
+We did allow this at one time, but breeders' homes have been broken into and puppies stolen, along with the homeowners being beaten or worse.
 This is one of the many reasons we no longer allow people in our home to meet or pick up their puppies.
 I apologize if this is inconvenient for you, but my family and my dogs are my priority and it's my job to protect them!
 We will meet at my vets office or a public location at pick up.

 Q.) Do you ship your puppies?
 How much does that cost?

 A.) Yes we do ship our puppies.
 We ship our puppies with a pet nanny.
-The pet nanny fee is usually around $350 - $650 as an estimate.
-Prices vary depending where you are in the U.S. A pet nanny is someone who will safely meet the breeder at the airport, and then transports the pet to an airport near the buyer and meets them at the Arrivals terminal.
+The pet nanny fee is estimated at $350 - $650 as an estimate.
+Prices vary based on location in the US.
+A pet nanny is someone who will safely meet the breeder at the airport, and then transport the pet to an airport near the buyer and meet them at the Arrivals terminal.
 The pet nanny flies with the puppy in the cabin and assures the puppy gets food and water as needed.

 Q.) How long does a Chihuahua live?

 A.) Toy breeds live the longest of any size dog.
 Chihuahuas can live up to 20 years.

 Q.) What does my Chihuahua puppy come with?